There are two versions of Optimizely

 Use one custom dimension per concurrently running experiment or campaign to keep experiment names and variations from overwriting each other.

-If you have the setDomainName function call on your page, make sure that it doesn't use a leading period or "www".
+If your page's Google UA setting has the setDomainName function call on your page, make sure that it doesn't use a leading period or "www".

 Your Optimizely experiment or campaign must be running for Google UA integration to work.

 If you've been using the integration for Optimizely Classic, we've made a few updates in Optimizely X:

 Your Optimizely and Google UA snippets can now be placed in any order.

 You no longer need to make the